Germanunkol/Affair/README.md

 # Affair - Löve Networking Library #

-A basic skeleton aimed at the awesome Löve engine (love2d.org).
+A networking library aimed at the awesome Löve engine (love2d.org).
+This library aims to take care of the enourmous overhead of connecting, authorizing, passwords, synchronizing game states, usernames, userlist etc. involved when creating a network game.
+The goal is to make the networking very simple.

 Features:
-- Synchronizing of Userlist (including IDs and Usernames) is done by library.
+- Synchronizing of userlist (including IDs and Playernames) is done by library.
 - Callbacks for important events (new user, disconnected etc.) can be defined.
 - Server is independent of and can be run as a dedicated, headless, plain-Lua server (example included).
-Make sure Luasocket is installed if you use the server without Löve.
 - Automatic handling of usernames.
 If a name appears multiple times, the library automatically appends numbers and increments them.
 - Automatically synched user values - want to synch the colour of your player with other servers, and let newly joining clients also know about it?
 Simply call client:setUserValue( "red", 255 ) and let the library handle synchronization.
 - TCP (reliable connection) only.
+- [WIP] Online serverlist - see [Germanunkol/AffairMainServer](https://github.com/Germanunkol/AffairMainServer)
+- [TODO] LAN serverlist (UDP-Broadcast)

 ## Example: ##